ChrisLindland/racecar-website/docs/week3/04_eow/lab.md

 There will also be obstacles in the track, so you will have to integrate your Potential Field control as well.

+THERE IS NO STARTER CODE FOR THIS LAB - flex those coding muscles! ᕙ〳 ʘ – ʘ 〵ᕗ

 ## Securing the Bag
 Navigate to the [Installation: Google Cartographer](http://bwsi-racecar.com/maps/cartographer/cartographer_installation/) on our website and follow the *new* instructions there.
 Once you have done this, you will need to record a map.
 You can find instructions for how to do this in *References*, in the **Cartographer** section under ["Running off of a Rosbag"](http://bwsi-racecar.com/maps/cartographer/cartographer_usage/).